pstfni/chopin/README.md

 Once you have:

-* installed the icai project
+* installed the chopin project
 * created your spotify developer account and added your credentials in the `.env` file

 You can make sure everything is installed properly by running: